-- 8. Turn water pump switch off. - 9.
-Turn the diverter valve handle so it points toward the waterline to the pump (as shown in previous photo.
-This will stop the flow from the suction tube and revert the tank line flow to the pump. - 10.
-Replace the protective cap onto the end of the suction tube to keep out insects and debris when not in use.
+- 8. Turn Water Pump switch OFF. - 9.
+Turn Winterization Valve 2 to the "Normal" position.

+This will stop the flow from the Antifreeze Siphon Tube and revert the tank line flow to the water pump.

+10. Replace the protective cap onto the end of the Antifreeze Siphon Tube to keep out insects and debris when not in use.